rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Microplastic_verification.md

 ```

 The SBoo world is initialized for a substance.
 In this case, that
-substance is microplastic, which has a default radius of 25 µm.
+substance is microplastic, which is of class: particle and a default
+radius of 25 µm.

 At release already improvements or developments have been implemented in
 the R version of SimpleBox (SBoo) which are not implemented in Excel